thysultan/Ally/README.md

 System.write(typeof Person.setter) // function
 ```

 Classes can extend other class.
 Protected methods are not accessible except from within the class.
-The Child `class` recieves `public`, `protected` and `static` fields, methods of the Parent `class`.
+The Child `class` receives `public`, `protected` and `static` fields, methods of the Parent `class`.

 ```
 class Person {